davidetalon/davidetalon.github.io/index.md

 - **Machine Learning:** deep learning, representation learning, vision-language models, causality.

 ## News
+- **[Nov 2024]** Good news!
+Ours recent work "GANzzle++: Generative approaches for jigsaw puzzle solving as local to global assignment in latent spatial representations" has been accepted for publication on Pattern Recognition Letters!
 - **[Oct 2024]** Our work "One VLM to Keep it Learning: Generation and Balancing for Data-free Continual Visual Question Answering" has been accepted at WACV2025!
 - **[Apr 2024]** Happy to share that we are organizing a workshop at ECCV2024 on Green Foundation Models (GreenFOMO), see you in Milan!
 - **[Apr 2024]** Check out our recent work "Uncertainty-guided Open-Set Source-Free Unsupervised Domain Adaptation with Target-private Class Segregation"